MMK21Hub/Capitalisation-Fixes/README.md

 ## Fixed strings

-33 modified translation strings are included in the resource pack, which fix a total of 22 bugs.
+29 modified translation strings are included in the resource pack, fixing a total of 18 bugs.
 A lot of the issues are uncapitalised in-game names (which I've just referred to as "capitalisation"), but there are also other capitalisation and grammar issues in there.

 - [Sneak 100 advancement description](https://bugs.mojang.com/browse/MC-250158) (missing serial comma)
 - [Light as a Rabbit advancement description](https://bugs.mojang.com/browse/MC-226454) (missing space after ellipsis)